dcj/Clojure-GeoSpatial-Study-Group/README.md

           [f m]
           (feature/update-properties f #(merge % m)))

-* I've needed to create a feature from a map of properties and a geometry, ATM I just create the hash-map I know it should be.
+* I've needed to create a feature from a map of properties and a geometry, ATM I just create the hash-map I know it should be.<br>
 Should there be a feature constructor function?

 * AFAICT `ovid.feature` seems like an obvious candidate for inclusion into `factual/geo` itself, is there a good reason to keep it separate?